lara-martin/NLP-class/homeworks/project/draft.md

 Your video should include the following three things:
 <div class="alert alert-warning" markdown="1">
-Note that at this stage the questions below are *guiding* questions.
+Note that the questions below are *guiding* questions.
 Do not include the questions themselves in your video.
 Your content in each section should contain as much information as necessary to thoroughly explain your system.
 </div>
 1. __Description__: A high-level description of the your system.
 	- What have you been making?